 28assert torch.allclose(out.round(decimals=2), expected)1tensor([[[ 0.4500, -0.4500, -1.3400, 1.3400]]])

 Now that you know what LayerNorm does, the next question is where to place it inside a transformer block.
-There are two choices, and the difference is simply whether the normalization happens before or after the residual addition.
+There are two choices, and the difference is whether the normalization happens before or after the residual addition.

 In this arrangement (used by the original 2017 Transformer and BERT-style encoders), normalization happens after the residual addition:[2][3]